aaron-fl/print_ext/README.rst

 Mutable objects:
    It is nice to be able to call a widget multiple times ``tbl(...)`` to add more data.
-   This causes some complecations when you try to add some widget to multiple other widgets.
+   This causes some complications when you try to add some widget to multiple other widgets.

 Process-global CVars:
    Context variables can be added to any widget even if it isn't aware of that CVar.